Vincent White (American football): Coaching career

 In 2005, White coached tight ends and running backs at Delaware State under Al Lavan and helped Delaware State finish 7–4 and with its first winning season since 2000.

 From 2006 to 2010, White served as assistant head coach, offensive coordinator, and quarterbacks coach at Southeast Missouri State under Tony Samuel.

 On January 4, 2011, White returned to the FBS level as running backs coach at New Mexico under Mike Locksley.

 In 2012, White was assistant head coach and wide receivers coach at Fordham under Joe Moorhead.

 White returned to the Division II level in 2013 as offensive coordinator at Lincoln University in Missouri.

 In March 2016, White returned to Delaware State as associate head coach and running backs coach under Kenny Carter; he became offensive coordinator effective in the 2017 season.

+In 2018, White was hired as the head football coach for Mullen High School.
+He resigned after only one year.